 If the battery health is good, this will be shown as OK (in green).
-If the battery health is cold, dead, over heating, over voltage or some other unspecified failure, the heatlth is shown as NOK (in red).
-An unknown battery health is shown in orange.
+If the battery health is cold, dead, overheating, overvoltage or some other unspecified failure, the health is shown as NOK (in red).
+Unknown battery health is shown in orange.
+Note: battery discharge is tested in the last test (Stress Test).

-The charge socket is tested by inserting a charging cable.
+The charging socket is tested by inserting a charging cable.
 When a USB or AC charging cable is inserted and the device starts charging, the charging socket status will change to “OK”.
+This tests the USB power connections.

 The battery health is either good, overheating, overvoltage, cold, a failure value, or dead.
 “Good” is the desired health.
 This means that no problem has been identified with the battery (specifically, the battery subsystem has not triggered a condition that it determines to be a fault).